canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration-trusty.rst

       ``sudo ifdown eth0`` or bring it down via your GUI tools before bringing it up with its changed configuration.)

+4. Configure your *external* network port:

+   -  On a laptop, you can use the Wi-Fi (usually ``wlan0``) port as the external port.

+   -  In theory, you can configure the external network either via ``/etc/network/interfaces`` or by using the Desktop's Network Manager tool.
+In practice, the latter sometimes causes problems with name resolution, so if at all possible, you should use ``/etc/network/interfaces`` for this task.

+   -  On a NUC or laptop with an Ethernet dongle, set ``eth1`` as the external port.

+   -  *This ordering is important,* as you want to make sure that ``resolvconf`` processes the DNS services of the internal network (``eth0``) before the external one (``eth1`` or ``wlan0``).
+This shows itself in ``/etc/resolv.conf``. ``resolvconf``'s order of processing is in ``/etc/resolvconf/interface-order``.

+   -  In most cases, no explicit configuration of the external port is necessary because the Ubuntu Desktop system will have set it up to use DHCP, which is appropriate.
+You can adjust it if necessary, though.

 .. _`Installing and Configuring MAAS`:

 Installing and Configuring MAAS